drewswaycool/react-cats/README.md

 ## React Cats

->This was just a quick experiment making use of the catsaas api created by @kevinbalicot
+>Render random cats and cat gifs with or without text and other things!
+This was just a quick experiment making use of the [Cats as a Service API](https://cataas.com/) created by @kevinbalicot

 Demo: https://codesandbox.io/s/wq5wl7vo3k